At least 29 dead after fire in Istanbul nightclub

 Many people die when a devastating fire breaks out in an Istanbul club.
 Construction work is suspected to be the cause and arrests have been made.

-Istanbul – The death toll after a fire in the rooms of a nightclub in Istanbul has risen to at least 29.
-The state news agency Anadolu reported this on Tuesday, citing the Istanbul governor's office.
-One person is being treated in a hospital with serious injuries.
+Istanbul – At least 29 people were killed in a fire in the rooms of a nightclub in Istanbul.
+One person is being treated in hospital with serious injuries, the Istanbul governor's office said.
+The cause is currently still being investigated.

-According to the governor's office, the fire broke out in the midday hours on the lower floors of a 16-story apartment building that was used as a nightclub.
-The exact cause remained unclear, but the fire could have been started during repair work, it was said.
-Five people have already been arrested, CNN Türk reported without providing further details.
-The public prosecutor's office has initiated an investigation.
+The fire reportedly broke out around midday on the lower two floors of a 16-story apartment building, which were used by the Masquerade nightclub.
+Pictures from the scene showed a charred house wall.
+It was initially unclear how the fire started.
+However, the governor's office wrote that work in the club rooms could have been the trigger.

+It was also unclear who the dead were.
+The Umut-Sen union wrote of dead “workers” and an explosion without citing any sources.

+The public prosecutor's office opened an investigation into the cause of the fire.
+According to the state news agency Anadolu, six people were arrested.
+This should include the manager of the club and the person responsible for the construction work.

-The building is located in the Besiktas district of Istanbul.
-The police and fire brigade cordoned off a large area of the area. dpa
+The building and nightclub are located in the European Besiktas district of Istanbul.
+Police and fire departments cordoned off the area. dpa

 #dead #fire #Istanbul #nightclub